fangq/mcxcl/README.md

 https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime

-**Note:** If you have an NVIDIA GPU, there is no need to install CUDA in order for you to run MCX/MCXLAB.
+**Note:** If you have an NVIDIA GPU, there is no need to install CUDA in order for you to run MCX-CL/MCXLABCL.

 ### Step 2.
 Install MATLAB or GNU Octave

-One must install either a MATLAB or GNU Octave if one needs to use mcxlabcl.
+One must install either a MATLAB or GNU Octave if one needs to use `mcxlabcl`.
 If you use a Mac or Linux laptop, you need to create a link (if this link does not exist) so that your system can find MATLAB.
 To do this you start a terminal, and type